dbmi-bgm/cgap-pipeline-main/docs/Pipelines/Downstream/SNV_germline/Pages/SNV_germline-qc-qcvcf.rst

 Base Substitutions
 ------------------

-Total number of SNVs classified by the type of substitution (e.g. C>T).
+Total number of SNVs classified by the type of substitution (e.g., C>T).

 Transition-Transversion Ratio
 -----------------------------